tarcisiowes/snack-time/README.md

 # snack-time

-An app solution for small restaurants to delivery snacks and order made by whatsapp
+An app solution for small restaurants, allows the customer to place an order and send it to the restaurant's WhatsApp.

 Using: